LedgerInvesting/ledger-analytics/docs/source/user-guide/modeling.rst

 ------------------------------------

 Prior distributions are set to be weakly informative by default, which will work fine in many cases.
-Users can also set the ``line_of_business`` argument in the ``config`` dictionary to user line of business-specific prior distributions that have been internally derived and validated.
+For select models, users can alternatively set the ``line_of_business`` argument in the ``config`` dictionary to use line of business-specific prior distributions that have been internally derived and validated.
+See the individual model vignettes for more information about which lines of business are accepted.
 While these values are proprietary, users can run prior predictive checks to check the implications of prior distributions by adding ``prior_only=True`` into the